JasonVranek/constraints_builder/README.md

 This branch extends rbuilder with:

-- **Constraints** — Accept preconfirmation constraints via RPC and include them in blocks
-- **Merkle Proofs** — Generate inclusion proofs for constraint transactions
+- **Constraints** — Ingest `SignedConstraints` by polling the relay's `GET /constraints` endpoint.
+During block finalization, transactions are inserted based on the constraints, then Merkle inclusion proofs are generated for each.
+A modified `POST /blocks_with_proofs` is called to submit the block and merkle proofs to the relay.
 - **Block Merging** — Submit blocks with merging metadata to compatible relays

 ## Constraints

-Constraints are transactions that must be included in a block:
+This implementation assumes a `Constraint` wraps an `InclusionPayload` that requires a specific transaction to be included in a specific slot:

-1. Received via JSON-RPC on `constraint_rpc_port` (default: `8547`)
+1. Received via `constraints_poller`
-2. Stored in a constraint pool indexed by target block number
+2. Stored in a constraint pool indexed by target slot number
 3. Appended to blocks during building
 4. Tracked in `BuiltBlockTrace.appended_constraint_txs`